Pastitsio

 • Preheat your oven to 350°F and lightly grease a 9×13 inch baking dish with nonstick spray.

-• Cover the dish and bake at 350°F for 20 minutes.
-Then, uncover and continue baking for another 40 minutes, until the top is golden and bubbling.
+• Cover and bake for 20 minutes.
+Uncover and bake 40 minutes more, until golden and bubbling.
+Rest 10–15 minutes before serving.

 Notes